Warrant issued for man suspected of drug-related killing in Kirkland

 At the scene, police found five shell casings and noticed two McDonald’s meals on a table next to the chair where Mendoza had been seated, charging papers say.

-Statements from Mendoza’s housemates and other confidential witnesses, along with video surveillance footage from a nearby McDonald’s restaurant as well from businesses near the Tulalip Casino helped police identify Galeana-Madrigal as a suspect, the charges say.
+Statements from Mendoza’s housemates and other confidential witnesses, along with video surveillance footage from a nearby McDonald’s restaurant as well as from businesses near the Tulalip Casino helped police identify Galeana-Madrigal as a suspect, the charges say.

 Three days after the shooting, police found Mendoza’s truck abandoned at an apartment complex across from the Kingsgate Park-and-Ride.
-Two days later, Galeana-Madrigal’s pickup was found abandoned in Auburn after it was involved in a hit-and-run accident, say the charges.
+Two days later, Galeana-Madrigal’s pickup was found abandoned in Auburn after it was involved in a hit-and-run accident, the charges say.

 Two witnesses said that after Mendoza’s death Galeana-Madrigal referred to him as “a rat” and admitted to shooting him, the papers say.